Azure/azure-sdk-for-js/sdk/storage/storage-queue/MigrationGuide.md

 ### Adding a message to the queue

-Previously in `azure-storage`, A `QueueService` instance would be used for queue operations.
+Previously in `azure-storage`, a `QueueService` instance would be used for queue operations.
 Method `createMessage` can be used to add a new message to the back of the queue.

 ```javascript
 const azure = require("azure-storage");